Tip Harris ‘KISSAKI’ Sensei

 Sean is an avid writer on the subjects of Aikido and classic Japanese martial arts philosophy.
 His writings have been cited and/or published in The Castle Rock News Press, The Denver Post, The Wall Street Journal, The Aikido Journal, Aikido Centrum Luar Biasa (a European Aikido publication), a graduate thesis at Texas A&M, and he was featured in a 2009 issue of Aikido Instructors Organization Magazine (AIO).

 Lastly, Sean is the author of the two-time award-winning martial arts philosophy book, Inner Bushido: Strength without Conflict.
 The book is an evaluation of the seven virtues of Japanese Bushido and how to apply such values to modern Western society.
-Inner Bushido is available in paperback on Amazon or in digital format on Kindle and Smashwords.
-Or, you can get a signed copy of the book by clicking HERE.
+Inner Bushido is available in paperback on Amazon or in digital format on Kindle.

 Lee Barnhill Sensei

 Upon returning to Hawai’i his training continued at Manoa but he also began training at Kailua Aikido Club under the instruction of the late Robert Kubo Shihan (8th Dan), Thomas Kaulukukui Sensei (7th Dan) and Wayne Kozuma Sensei (6th Dan).
-After moving to Colorado, Lee continued his training at a Denver area dojo from 2011-2016.
+After moving to Colorado, Lee continued his training at Denver area dojo from 2011- present.

 Lee joined Castle Rock AIKIDO in 2012 where he continued his training under the instruction of Ryan Goettsche Sensei (4th Dan) and Tip Harris Sensei (3rd Dan).
 Lee was awarded the rank of Ni-Dan (2nd Dan) by the International Aikido Federation (IAF) President and Chief Instructor of Aikikai Tanshinjuku, Kei Izawa Sensei (6th Dan) in May 2014.
 In 2015, Lee received the ‘Gan-Ryu’ Award for his commitment at Castle Rock AIKIDO where he teaches two classes at Castle Rock AIKIDO: an Ukemi class focusing on the art of falling and a Koshi-Nage class focusing on the art of hip throwing.